 Meet Kirmada

-In early 2020, as the shockwave of the pandemic was changing the world and confining millions to their homes, we experienced a seismic shift in the workplace as millions of people were forced to work from home.
-In the Cotswolds, tucked away in a farm nestled in the hills north of Burford, a small web agency run by Adam Engberg had been aware of a niggling, undefined problem with the way it worked for a couple of years.
-The problem was vague, irritating, and indistinct.
-Lurking unnoticed in the shadows of our daily work, it was quietly sapping the life-force, productivity, out of the agency.
+At this time, in the beautiful rural part of England called the Cotswolds, tucked away in a small farm nestled in the hills north of Burford, a tiny web agency owned by Adam Engberg had been aware of a niggling, irritating problem with the way they worked for a couple of years.
+The problem was vague, itchy, and indistinct.
+But Adam knew it was there, lurking, almost unnoticed in the shadows of their daily work, quietly sapping productivity and profits out of the agency.

-And its name was; Browser Tab Hell.
+Browser Tab Hell.

 The Kirmada Team yesterday.
 From Left to right: Fran,Tim, Rik, Adam, Mills and Genevieve